IoTReady/a9_gsm_gps_library/README.md

 * Run `config_env_admin.bat` file in CSDTK to set environment variables required.

 ### Compile a demo app:
-* Navigate into the CSDK folder，right click mouse in the blank space in the folder with shift key pressed, then `Open PowerShell window here`.
+* Navigate into the CSDK folder，right click your mouse in the blank space in the folder with shift key pressed, then `Open PowerShell window here`.
-* Then you can use `./build.bat` script to build project.
+* Then you can use the  `./build.bat` script to build the project.

     * ````./build.bat demo $PROJ````: compile demo project $PROJ e.g.: ````./build.bat demo gpio````
     * ````./build.bat clean $PROJ````: clear the build files of $PROJ e.g.: ````./build.bat clean gpio````
     * ````./build.bat clean all````: clear all build files
-    * ````./build.bat demo $PROJ release````: build a release version.
-If the last parameter is not release, it will be defaulted to debug version.
-The GDB can be used to debug errors after system crashes in debug version, but release version can not, watch dog activate in release version,it will auto restart system when system crashed! e.g.: ````./build.bat demo gpio release````
+    * ````./build.bat demo $PROJ release````: build a release version.  e.g.: ````./build.bat demo gpio release````

+    If the last parameter is not `release`, the build default is to generate the debug version.
+The GDB can be used to debug errors after system crashes in the debug version The release version can not be used with GDB, crashes will result in the watch dog timer activating and it will auto restart the system when the system crashes!

 * A `build` folder and a `hex` folder will be generated after compilation containing the build files.
 * In the `hex` folder, two \*.lod files will be generated.
 These \*.lod files are the target file that are to be flashed into the dev board.
 * The two \*.lod files will be significantly different in their sizes.
 The larger file should be flashed when: